Do you have a dated kitchen? Learn all about our $500 DIY kitchen remodel below.

 Tiles came next…we knew all along that we would go with 3″ x 6″ subway tiles.

 We have enough white subway tiles already on hand to complete the project (we got them for free awhile back), but felt that they might be too much white.

-After collecting samples from various places, we finally decided on 35 sq. ft. of light olive colored glass subway tiles from My Tile Backsplash.
+After collecting samples from various places, we finally decided on 35 sq. ft. of light olive colored glass subway tiles.
 This was our only “splurge” for this project (ran us just under $350 shipped).

 I painted the walls a deep shade of grayish green (Martha Stewart, thunderhead for about $25).

 Then for the island I mixed the same wall paint with the creamy white paint (Behr, lunar light) in a ratio of 90 (thunderhead) / 10 (lunar light) and painted the island.
 I used the same paint mixture to paint the insides of our one double glass front cabinet and then installed 3 battery operated lights inside the cabinets to add some much needed light and interest.

 …and FINALLY here are the finished results for our $500 DIY kitchen remodel: